Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

+Let $G$ be the unary graph term that is induced by the context.
 We now show that the property from the statement of the claim holds in $G \circ G$, i.e.~the result of composing $G$ with itself.
-Since the quantifier depth $2$ theory is idempotent for $G$, it follows that also $G$ must have the property from the statement of the claim, i.e.~existence of a center.
+Since the theory is idempotent for $G$, it follows that also $G$ must have the property from the statement of the claim, i.e.~existence of a center.
+In $G \circ G$, vertices are either part of the argument (these are the ports), introduced in the inner copy (call these inner vertices), or in the external copy (call these external vertices).
+Let $f$ be the recolouring of $G$.
+Inner vertices as well as ports have an inner colour (this is their colour with respect to the inner copy of $G$), as well as an external colour, which is obtained by applying $f$ to their inner colour.
+(Likewise, the inner colour of a port $a$ is $f(a)$.)
+External vertices also have an external colour.
+Note that by Claim~\ref{claim:image-of-recolourings-avoid-outer-components}, the external colours of inner vertices cannot be outer colours.

-In the composed operator $G \circ G$, let $W$ denote the set of vertices with colour $A$ which are introduced in the deeper copy (but excluding vertices from the argument).
-By the assumption that $A$ is a single outer component, we know that $W$ is connected inside $G \circ G$, using only outer paths avoiding the argument.
-For each pair of vertices of $W$, fix a path inside $G\circ G$ avoiding the argument and connecting the two vertices, and define the candidate center to be the union of all these paths.
-By Claim~\ref{claim:outward-edges-from-A} any path from the argument in $G \circ G$ to a colour which communicates with the exterior visits a vertex from $W$, and therefore this is indeed a center. \end{proof}
+Let $W$ denote the set of inner vertices whose inner colour belongs to the recurrent component $A$.
+By the assumption that $A$ is a single outer component, we know that $W$ is connected inside $G \circ G$, using only outer paths excluding edges among vertices from the inner copy of $G$ (i.e.~inner vertices or ports); in particular these paths avoid the argument, so they use only vertices introduced in $G \circ G$.
+For each pair of vertices of $W$, fix such a path inside $G\circ G$ avoiding the argument and connecting the two vertices, and define the candidate center to be the union of all these paths.
+Consider a path from a port to a vertex $y$ whose external colour is an outer colour (in particular, $y$ must be an external vertex).

-We are now ready to prove that the class covers all trees.
-In the proof, say that a tree minor is \emph{3-separated} if nodes that belong to the minor are at distance $\geq 3$ in the child tree.
-The following straightforward claim shows that separated minors can be extracted without too much decrease in the Strahler number. \begin{claim} If a class of trees has unbounded Strahler number, then the same is true for the class of its separated minors which exclude the root. \end{claim} \begin{proof} First take a tree minor that is a large binary tree, and then restrict to a subset of its nodes by proceeding top-down, taking a child of the root then skipping every level that is not a multiple of $3$ to make it $3$-separated.
-This will divide the Strahler number by $3$ and remove $1$, but keep it unbounded. \end{proof}

-Take a $3$-separated minor $S$ of some tree decomposition $T \in \Tt$ which excludes the root; in particular all nodes in $S$ are $T$-descendants of the same child of the root.
-For each node $X$ that appears in $S$, apply Claim~\ref{claim:heart} to the context $X \subset Y$ consisting of $X$ and its parent $Y$ in the original tree decomposition $T$, yielding some center.
-We will call this the \emph{parent center} of $X$.
-The following claim shows that parent centers are independent, i.e.~there are no edges between them.

-\begin{claim} For every two different nodes of $S$, their parent centers are independent. \end{claim} \begin{proof} In a separated minor, any two nodes of the minor are not nearby in the original tree.
-The same holds for parents of nodes in the minor.
-Therefore, the claim follows from the assumption that all edges are local. \end{proof}